JacksonHacker/hw1_python/README.md

 to.
 There are test cases that will be run automatically (via., [travis](https://travis-ci.com/)) when a pull request is submitted.
-These are the same as `sbt test`.
+These are the same as `pytest`.
-So if your code passed `sbt test` in your machine, it’s highly likely that it will pass in github.
+So if your code passed `pytest` in your machine, it’s highly likely that it will pass in github.
 Nevertheless you should make sure that you see a green tick mark or a message saying “All Checks Have Passed”.
 Else close the pull request, fix the errors, and raise another pull request.

 **Do not merge the pull request.**

+**Again Very Important:Do not merge the pull request.**

 Your instructor will grade the code of this pull request.
 Pull requests submitted after the deadline won’t be considered.